rahmatnazali/pimage/README.md

 ### How do we modify them?

-We know that Duplication detection algorithm (Paper 1) has `coordinate` and `principal_component` features, and then on Robust detection algorithm (Paper 2) it has `coordinate` and `seven_features` mentioned inside the paper.
+We know that the first algorithm use `coordinate` and `principal_component` features, while the second algorithm use `coordinate` and `seven_features`.

-Knowing that, we then attempt to give a tolerance by adding all of the features like so:
+Knowing that, we then attempt to give a tolerance by merging all the features like so:

 ![Modification diagram](/assets/modification_diagram.PNG?raw=true)

-and then sort it lexicoghrapically.
+The attributes are saved as one object and lexicographical sorting is applied to the pricipal component and the seven features.

-The principal component will bring similar block closer, while the seven features will also bring closer similar block that can't be detected by principal component (that are for example blurred).
+The principal component will bring similar block closer, while the seven features will back up the detection for a block that can't be detected by principal component due to being applied with post region duplication process (for example being blurred).

-By modifying the algorithms like mentioned above, this script will have a tolerance regarding variety of the input image (i.e. the result will be both smooth and robust, with a trade-off in run time)
+By doing so, the new algorithm will have a tolerance regarding variety of the input image.
+The detection result will be relatively smooth and accurate for any type of image, with a trade-off in run time as we basically run two algorithm.

 ## Example image
 ### Original image